phuslu/log/README.md

 	// QuoteString determines if quoting string values.
 	QuoteString bool

-	// EndWithMessage determines if output message in the end.
+	// EndWithMessage determines if output message in the end of line.
 	EndWithMessage bool

 	// Formatter specifies an optional text formatter for creating a customized output,
-	// If it is set, ColorOutput, QuoteString and EndWithMessage will be ignore.
+	// If it is set, ColorOutput, QuoteString and EndWithMessage will be ignored.
 	Formatter func(w io.Writer, args *FormatterArgs) (n int, err error)

 	// Writer is the output destination. using os.Stderr if empty.